Codex Vaticanus

-The Codex Vaticanus (The Vatican, Bibl.
-Vat., Vat. gr.
-1209), is a manuscript of the Greek Bible, containing the majority of the Greek Old Testament and the majority of the New Testament.
-It is designated by siglum B or 03 in the Gregory-Aland numbering of New Testament manuscripts, and as δ 1 in the von Soden numbering of New Testament manuscripts.
+The Codex Vaticanus is a manuscript of the Greek Bible, containing the majority of the Greek Old Testament and the majority of the New Testament.
+It is designated by the siglum B or 03 in the Gregory-Aland numbering of New Testament manuscripts, and as δ 1 in the von Soden numbering of New Testament manuscripts.
 It is one of the four great uncial codices.
 Along with Codex Alexandrinus and Codex Sinaiticus, it is one of the earliest and most complete manuscripts of the Bible.
 Using the study of comparative writing styles (palaeography), it has been dated to the 4th century AD.
+The codex is named after its place of conservation in the Vatican Library, where it has been kept since at least the 15th century.

 The manuscript became known to Western scholars as a result of correspondence between textual critic Desiderius Erasmus Roterodamus (known usually as Erasmus) and the prefects of the Vatican Library.
 Portions of the codex were collated by several scholars, but numerous errors were made during this process.
 The codex's relationship to the Latin Vulgate and the value Jerome placed on it is unclear.
 In the 19th century AD transcriptions of the full codex were completed.
 It was at that point that scholars became more familiar with the text and how it differed from the more common Textus Receptus (a critical edition of the Greek New Testament based on earlier editions by Erasmus).

 Most current scholars consider Codex Vaticanus to be one of the most important Greek witnesses to the Greek text of the New Testament, followed by Codex Sinaiticus.
 Until the discovery by Tischendorf of Sinaiticus, Vaticanus was considered to be unrivalled.
 It was extensively used by textual critics Brooke F. Westcott and Fenton J. A. Hort in their edition of The New Testament in the Original Greek in 1881.
 The most widely sold editions of the Greek New Testament are largely based on the text of the Codex Vaticanus.

-The codex is named after its place of conservation in the Vatican Library, where it has been kept since at least the 15th century.